 Market development and commentary

-In response to the growing demand, SAS is increasing its intercontinental capacity by about 25% during fiscal year 2015/2016 through new routes and frequencies already announced.
+In response to the growing demand, SAS is increasing its intercontinental capacity by about 25% during financial year 2015/2016 through new routes and frequencies already announced.
 Also, until April 2016 larger aircraft will replace phased out Boeing 717 primarily in Sweden.
 Overall, this will result in a longer average stage length with subsequent effect on the yield/PASK and contribute to an expected scheduled capacity growth of 10% during 2015/2016.
-Excluding the intercontinental expansion, capacity growth is about 1%.
+Excluding intercontinental expansion, capacity growth is about 1%.

 SAS scheduled traffic development in January SAS increased its scheduled capacity in January by 14.8%.
 The traffic increased by 11.4%, primarily driven by growth on intercontinental and European routes.
 The overall load factor declined by 1.9 p.u. to 63.7%.

 SAS intercontinental traffic increased 15.9% and the capacity was up 22.2%.
 The growth was driven by the new route between Stockholm and Hong Kong and more frequencies on existing routes.
 Within Europe/Intrascandinavia, SAS increased seasonal capacity on longer leisure routes which contributed to an overall capacity increase of 14.9%.
 In particular, demand continued to be strong on routes to/from Sweden.
 Domestic traffic was up 5.1% and capacity was increased 2.1%.